TimSimpson/KosW-Bjam/README.rst

 at least use the makefiles in the Cygwin terminal to create Dreamcast executables.

-You'll need to make sure Python scripts can run without the .py extension;
-otherwise Boost Build won't be able to call the binary files it's looking for.

-Make sure your PATHEXT environment variable includes the .PY extensions.
-If it doesn't, you can add it with the following:

-SET PATHEXT=%PATHEXT%;.PY
+Next, you'll need to build the executable for the program sh-elf-g++.cpp.
+Before Boost Build would call Python just as easily as it could call an executable, but as of roughly version 1.55 bjam breaks if you specify a Python file.
+This executable will instead intercept the call and call the Python script for us.
+You can build it using Boost Build, or if you don't know that program just invoke your favorite C++ compiler from the command line.
+The important part is that you end up with a file named sh-elf-g++.exe in the same directory.

 Next, you'll need to edit your site-config.jam.
 Don't have a site-config.jam?
 Add one.
 It should live in your %HOME% directory (since Vista this has been